bihanviranga/librarysystem/README.md

 ## Roadmap

 ### Todo
+- [ ] (ONGOING) Book authors refactor into seperate models.
+- [ ] (ONGOING) Because author was refactored, check every page where author is displayed. (books, book details)
 - [ ] Testcases for not found views
 - [ ] Read/not read marked in each book.
 - [ ] Book instance types refactor into a seperate models (types can be hardcover, paperback, magazine, etc)
-- [ ] Book authors refactor into seperate models.
 - [ ] User rate books.

 ### Done